 Think of starting a blog like starting almost any other business (but with way less capital needed).
 Nobody complains when a new cool new store or restaurant is opening up, since there is always room for more options, and there are constantly new places opening or old ones closing (same with blogs).

 You can dedicate yourself to being better, more detailed, more accurate, more interesting, more whatever, than your competition.
-My website is not huge by any means, but I’ve been able to outrank in Google some HUGE websites like Nomadic Matt, Lonely Planet, CNN, and even the U.S. Department of State.
+My website is not big by any means, but I’ve been able to outrank in Google some HUGE websites like Nomadic Matt, Lonely Planet, CNN, and even the U.S. Department of State.

 You don’t need to be huge to have your voice heard or to make money.